 To browse through the corpus, and see what meaning representations are assigned to texts, go to the explorer.
 The explorer is a tool to browse through the parallel corpus.
-It shows one document (a sentence or a short text) at a time, in at least two languages (of which one is always English).
-If you want to see the translation, click on German, Dutch or Italian.
+It shows one document (a sentence or a short text) at a time, in one or more languages.
+If you want to see the translation, click on the corresponding language code, i.e., DE, NL or IT.
 To find more about the semantic analysis of a text, select one of the following five tabs:

 the document in its raw format;

 showing the result of segmentation, the text being split into word and sentence tokens;